natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/F-4J%20Phantom%20II.md

 '''Pros:'''

-* Equipped with a pulse-Doppler radar, allowing targets close to the ground to be tracked and engaged
+* Equipped with a Pulse-Doppler radar, allowing targets close to the ground to be tracked and engaged
 * Large selection of unguided munitions for ground attack
 * Has a helmet mounted sight to launch AIM-9Gs off-boresight and slew the radar
 * Good air-to-air missile combinations